 The set includes most of the big stars of the game at that time, with most images being drawn from photos that had been used in the Topps baseball card collections in the previous two years.
 The big tickets in this set are #135 Mickey Mantle, #130 Willie Mays, #5 Ted Williams, #31 Hank Aaron, #75 Sandy Koufax and #33 Roberto Clemente.

 For Mantle, it was his first appearance on a Topps card since 1953.
-He spent '54 and '55 as a Bowman exclusive.
-Topps' timing couldn't have been better.
-Mantle won the Triple Crown in '56 and cemented his status as a baseball icon.
+He spent ’54 and ’55 as a Bowman exclusive.
+Topps’ timing couldn’t have been better.
+Mantle won the Triple Crown in ’56 and cemented his status as a baseball icon.
 A PSA 10-graded 1956 Mantle card sold for $115,000 earlier this summer in a Memory Lane Inc. auction and has steadily increased in value over the last few years.
-Even nice VG-EX copies often sell for $400-500.
+Even nice VG-EX copies often sell for $500 or more.
 Sadly, the 1956 set does not include a Stan Musial card – as his lack of a contract with the New York company kept young Cardinals fans guessing as pack after pack was opened.